 The village where the beach is located has no electricity and the locals speak no or poor English.
 So if you feel like an adventure (without the help of locals), you should go to Caldeira do Santo Cristo Beach.

 Don't worry, if you are not able to hike to the beach, you can get there by boat or even view it from above.
 The scenery is idyllic and something not to be missed.

 Beaches of Faial

 Porto Pim Beach is located in Horta, near the centre and the port.
 It is a white sandy beach with black volcanic cliffs all around.
 Swim with the abundance of fish in the beautiful pale blue sea, as the beach is located in an old fishing village.
 Porto Pim Beach offers a lifeguard area and great facilities such as toilets and showers.
 There are also restaurants, cafes and bars.

 Along with Almoxarife, Porto Pim is one of the most popular beaches on Faial with its beautiful waters in a Natural Revers, perfect for relaxing.

 Overall it is a rather small beach, but it is a great place to snorkel and bring the kids.

 Also located in Horta, you will find Almoxarife Beach with grey volcanic sand and offers spectacular direct views of Mt.
 Pico, at Pico Island, across the water.
 It is usually less crowded than Porto Pim Beach, there is easy access to the sea with a natural pool surrounded by lava rocks.
 You can experience a unique relaxation in a volcanic environment here.
 There is a campsite and restaurants near the beach for you to enjoy.

-A small, quiet and peaceful beach with calm and clear waters makes Almoxarife beach a great choice for everyone!
+A small, quiet, peaceful beach with calm and clear waters makes Almoxarife beach an excellent choice for everyone!